Titleholder Swiatek to face No. 1 Sabalenka in semis after 26th straight win at Roland-Garros

 She was made to work harder by her 13th-seeded Ukrainian rival in the second set, dropping her serve in the fourth game after hitting two straight unforced errors into the net.
 But Swiatek broke back immediately and took advantage of Svitolina’s poor service game to break again with a thunderous forehand return and move up 6-5.
 Swiatek sealed the win with a final ace.

+Swiatek has won five of the six matches she’s played on clay against Sabalenka, including a thrilling three-setter in Spain last year.

-Swiatek dropped outside the top four before the French Open and has not won a title or reached a final since her victory at Roland-Garros last year.
+“The Madrid final against her is one of the best and most exciting finals that I have played,” said Swiatek, who has not won a title or reached a final since her victory at Roland-Garros last year.
+“It is always a challenge against Aryna.”

-Sabalenka defeated Zheng Qinwen in straight sets to reach the semifinals for the second time.
+Sabalenka is trying to reach her sixth Grand Slam final, and first at Roland-Garros.

+“I’m super excited to go out there and to fight and to do everything I need to get the win,” Sabalenka said.

-Chasing her first title at Roland-Garros, Sabalenka overcame a shaky start and windy conditions to prevail 7-6 (3), 6-3 and extend her record against the Olympic champion to 7-1.
+Sabalenka overcame a shaky start and windy conditions to prevail against Zheng 7-6 (3), 6-3 and extend her record against the Chinese star to 7-1.

 The score did not fully reflect the closeness of the quarterfinal, though, with so little separating the rivals.
 But Sabalenka demonstrated why she was No. 1, making the difference on big points, while Zheng struggled with her serve in tense moments.